GoatWu/APHQ-ViT/README.md

 ## Results

+Below are the experimental results of our proposed APHQ-ViT that you should get on ImageNet dataset.
+Checkpoints are available in [Google Drive](https://drive.google.com/drive/folders/1w6KOlOmkx6HoTPFBJCk1mMN_ltsfYuai?usp=drive_link).

 | Model | **Full Prec.** | **MLP Recon.** | **W4/A4** | **W3/A3** |
 |:----------:|:--------------:|:--------------:|:---------:|:---------:|
 | **ViT-S**  | 81.39          | 80.90          | 76.07     | 63.17     |